 Yes we got hit big time by the bushfire on 31st December.
 We fought the firestorms which completely encircled us by ourselves for 8 days first 3 nights and days with no sleep.
 A massive effort were still trying to recover from.
 Feb 14th saw 440mm rain and over the following 10 days a metre of rain and extensive flooding with soil and ash washed into creeks dams etc.

-We are trying to clean it all up as wildlife are not drinking from dams due to alkalinity due to fire ash.
+We are still trying to clean it all up as wildlife are not drinking from dams due to alkalinity due to fire ash.
 So theres plenty to do, its not about cuddling cute wombats.
-Were looking for people willing to use a chainsaw and huge muncher to get rid of dead burnt trees, or weeding the growing patato vines.
+Were looking for people willing to get their hands dirty, we provide any training required our biggest effort is hand clipping the inkweed that is strangling out native plants.

-So we to love have various projects completed, many hands make light work.
-We can provide camping spots, we have some in house accomadation, or there is the old shearing shed as well.
-Contact us to talk about it.the following are just some of the projects that need doing.
+Contact us to talk about it the following are just some of the projects that need doing.
 We cook lovely morning and afternoon tea’s if your bringing lunch, we also can provide lunches, good company relaxing chat around the fire in winter, or a refreshing swim in summer.
-Tell us why you want to come and. what you think you can help with, we do provide training and teach safe work practices.
+Tell us why you want to come and what you think you can help with, we do provide training and teach safe work practices.
+NOTE feeding incare wildlife is not for volunteers as these animals are learning how to be wild wombats.
+Note we are reducing in house stays.

 Weeding.
 Keeping weeds under control, is a never ending job, we concentrate on the deadly for wildlife weeds, getting them in spring before flowering is the best time.